 - Read API Roles - View API Role Management

-- Assign Read/Write/Delete rights for Security Manager features.
+- Assign Read/Write/Delete rights for security features.

 -